 Another option students in SIMR have is participating in the bioengineering bootcamp.
 This is a hands-on learning experience in bioengineering that does not involve a lab research component.

-SIMR Bioengineering Team Bootcamp is a hands-on design experience in bioengineering for high school students.
-Students attend lectures on a diverse set of bioengineering research topics through lectures and work TENTATIVELY for 3 days a week (Wed/Thurs/Fri; 9-4 pm) on a real-world biodesign project which addresses a medical need.
-The tentative dates for the bootcamp are June 12th to August 3rd.
-Students in teams of 3 – 4 will practice their own engineering and critical thinking skills when they develop solutions, evaluate technical pros/cons, build prototypes, and test certain aspects of their creations.
+The SIMR Bioengineering Team Internship is a hands-on design experience in bioengineering for high school students.
+Students attend lectures on a diverse set of bioengineering research topics through lectures and work for 3 days a week (Wed/Thurs/Fri; 9-4 pm) on a real-world biodesign project which addresses a medical need.
+The tentative dates for the bioengineering internship are June 10th to August 1st.
+Students in teams of 4-5 will practice their own engineering and critical thinking skills when they develop solutions, evaluate technical pros/cons, build prototypes, and test certain aspects of their creations.
 A teaching team of undergraduate and graduate students teaches the design process, recruits lecture speakers, provides mentorship, and holds design reviews for the students.
-At the conclusion of the program, student teams will present their prototypes at the SIMR poster session on Thursday evening, August 3rd.
+At the conclusion of the program, student teams will present their prototypes at the SIMR poster session on Thursday evening, August 1st.

-PLEASE NOTE: Students must be current juniors or seniors as of Fall 2016 and must also be at least 16 years old by the start of the program.
-There is no fee for participating in the Bioengineering Bootcamp besides the application fee.
-Students must also attend the orientation on the first day of the program (June 12th).
+PLEASE NOTE: Students must be current juniors or seniors as of Spring 2018 and must also be at least 16 years old by the start of the program.
+There is no fee for participating in the Bioengineering Internship besides the application fee.
+Students must also attend the orientation on the first day of the program (June 10th).

-Visit the BioE Bootcamp website for more information.
+Visit the Bioegineering Internship website for more information.